eurekasfray/particle/doc/sketch.md

 * A *variable* is a storage location.
 (A variable shall have an lvalue and rvalue)?.
 (Access to a variable's lvalue and rvalue is associated with the variable's identifier)?.

-* A *storage element* is a single unit of storage for a variable.
-A storage element is a contiguous sequence of cells in memory that's treated as a unit.
-A variable can have one or more storage elements.
-The storage elements of an object are stored in contiguous sequence in memory.
+* A *storage element* is a unit of storage.
+It is a contiguous sequence of cells in memory that is treated as a unit of data.
+A variable can have zero or more storage elements.
+Storage elements are stored as a contiguous sequence in memory.
+The first storage element in the sequence is called the *zeroeth element*.
 When an identifier is declared, the lvalue and rvalue of the variable are associated with the first (or zeroeth) storage element.

 * A *function* is a location of a unit of instructions.